erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

 * the policy can't be defined because the mechanisms required don't exist.
 * the existing mechanisms aren't efficient enough for the problem domain (the software framework is lacking).
-* there are common policy configurations and policies would look better if we created a single mechanism out of a policy configuration.
+* there are common policies that would look better if we created a single mechanism out of the policy.
-  * In the above examples, we access the value property of getElemById quite often.
-A mechanism, say called getElemValById, may be a good addition.
+  * In the examples, we access a property of a DOM element quite often using two mechanisms.

 A, lofty, goal is to provide all mechanisms necessary to create any policy within a single programming-language-framework.

 ### Why Consider Efficiency?

-To quickly make the point on why efficiency is important, let's focus on problems that could be solved using a [turing machine](https://en.wikipedia.org/wiki/Turing_machine).
+Let's consider only problems that could be solved using a [turing machine](https://en.wikipedia.org/wiki/Turing_machine).

 All [turing complete](https://en.wikipedia.org/wiki/Turing_completeness) problems could be solved by creating policies using only those mechanisms that make up a turing machine (example mechanisms being states, tables, alphabets, leftShift and rightShift).